rockettheme/docs/Docs/joomla/basic/menu_manager.md

 ![][menu_manager_3]

 :   1. **Menu Item Type** What type of link is it?
 You can link a component, URL, alias, separator, or heading.
-[27%, 17%]
+[29%, 22%, se]
     2. **Menu Title** This is the title of the menu item that will display in the menu.
-[40%, 17%]
+[42%, 22%, se]
     3. **Alias** Alias is used for search engine friendly (SEF) linking.
 Use this to modify the link for the menu item.
-[46%, 17%]
+[48%, 22%, se]
     4. **Status** This sets the publication status for the menu item.
 It can be published, unpublished, or trashed.
-[56%, 17%]
+[58%, 22%, se]
     5. **Link** This is the link for this menu.
-[62%, 17%]
+[64%, 22%, se]
     6. **Menu Location** This indicates which menu the link will appear in.
-[68%, 17%]
+[70%, 22%, se]
     7. **Parent Item** This is useful when you wish to change the level of a link in order to put it below another link in the menu, or make it a top-level link.
-[74%, 17%]
+[76%, 22%, se]
     8. **Ordering** This indicates which menu item the select item will appear after in the designated menu.
-[80%, 17%]
+[82%, 22%, se]
     9. **Access** Which level group do you want to have access to view this menu item?
-[27%, 65%]
+[29%, 71%, se]
     10. **Default Page** Is this menu item the home page of your site?
-[34%, 65%]
+[36%, 71%, se]
     11. **Template Style** This allows you to use a different template for this particular menu item.
 Useful if you have different styles set on your site for one page to the next.
-[47%, 65%]
+[49%, 71%, se]
     12. **Language** This is where you assign a language to a menu item.
-[53%, 65%]
+[55%, 71%, se]

 The **Details** area of the menu item editor gives you access to the most commonly used options relating to a menu item.
 You can change virtually anything about the link from its behavior to the type of link it is.